AlineLanckneus/ron_swanson_api/README.md

 Fill in the blanks of these legendary quotes by Ron Swanson and find out where your place is in the pyramid of greatness!

-thanks to James Wright, creator of the Ron Swanson Quote API
+Thanks to James Wright, creator of the Ron Swanson Quote API